 Debon Redd Victor is a student at IAIA majoring in Creative Writing with an emphasis on Science Fiction.
 He comes from San Carlos Arizona and is a member of the San Carlos Apache Tribe.
 He is currently on his 4th year into his degree.

 Desta Shaw is attending IAIA to obtain her Creative Writing degree while working and tutoring elementary kids.

-Shantel Chee is Dine and attends Institute of American Indian Arts where she is double majoring in creative writing and studio arts.
-Her vision for her work is to share unique stories through the journey she is walking through.
+Shantel Chee is Diné and attends the Institute of American Indian Arts where she is double majoring in creative writing and studio arts.
+Her vision for her work is to share unique stories through the journey she is walking.
 Shantel is a one of a kind person to meet one day, enjoy her work.

 Teklu Hogan was born and raised in Anchorage, Alaska.
 They are of Tahltan, Deg Hit-an, and Polish descent.

 Tiana Martinez is a transfer student studying creative writing with a focus on poetry.
 An enrolled member of the Yankton Sioux Tribe (Ihanktonwan Dakota), she is also Ponca and Turtle Mountain Ojibwa.

 Tovah Strong is an editor at the IAIA Chronicle and a senior pursuing a BFA in writing at the Institute of American Indian Arts in Santa Fe, New Mexico.
 Her previous journalistic work can be found in High Country News and Searchlight New Mexico.